HailtheWhale/Construct_adv_cpp/README.md

 ## What was taught
 1. The compilation stack for compiled languages.
 Basic build system processes.
 Clang was used in this course (more info here[https://clang.llvm.org/docs/CommandGuide/clang.html])
-2. C++ data structures (Arrays, Vectors, mutisets, iterators, etc.)
+2. C++ data structures (arrays, vectors, mutisets, iterators, etc.)
-3. ...
+3. What structures are.
+How to make better C++ classes (access specifiers, constructors, destructors, the `this` pointer, static variables and functions).

 ## Exercise Requirements and Modifications
 - Exercise 1.1